 Then your homepage headline should address the problem that brings the most visitors, and your site structure should guide people toward the right path based on their need.
 Trying to speak to everyone in the headline guarantees confusion.
 Pick the primary audience and make navigation handle the rest.

-Service and product pages aren’t brochures or spec sheets.
+Here’s what this comes down to: service and product pages aren’t spec sheets.
 They’re decision points.

 Decisions happen faster when relevance is obvious.
-When visitors see their problem before they see your process or features, clarity removes the gap between interest and action.
+When visitors see their problem before they see your process or features, the gap between interest and action closes.
+They don’t have to work to figure out if this is for them.
+It’s already clear.

 Relevance first.
 Credibility second.
-That’s the sequence that reduces exits and creates actions.
+That’s the order that reduces exits and creates actions.
+And now you know exactly how to do it.

-That’s exactly what BizSite Genius™ does.
-It walks you through restructuring your pages using the CLEAR Site™ Framework—so you can move problem statements, resequence content, and reduce exits in hours, not weeks.
+BizSite Genius™ walks you through restructuring your pages using the CLEAR Site™ Framework—so you can move problem statements, reorder your content, and reduce exits in hours, not weeks.
+For $27, it’s the fastest way to turn pages that look good into pages that actually work.

 Get BizSite Genius™ and fix your pages today →